The Beneficial Weeds You Want In Your Garden

 Sorrel plant

-You might class sorrel as an annoyance that pops up on your lawn, but it’s actually a pretty beneficial weed to have in your garden.
+You might class sorrel as an annoying weed that pops up on your lawn, but it’s actually pretty beneficial to have in your garden.

 Sorrel is beloved by slugs, snails and aphids, and some species of butterfly and moth larvae feed on the leaves too.
 This in turn attracts other wildlife, which then eats these creatures.